Company name and domicile

 The company engages in real estate and securities investment, as well as other investment activity.
 The company can also carry out other operations related to the business operations specified in this section.

 The company has A shares and B shares.
-Concerning A shares the minimum number is one (1) and the maximum number two hundred and fifty million (250,000,000), while concerning B shares the minimum number is one (1) and the maximum number two hundred and fifty million (250,000,000), provided that the total number of shares is at minimum two (2) and at maximum four hundred million (400,000,000).
+Concerning A shares the minimum number is one (1) and the maximum number two hundred and fifty million (250,000,000), while concerning B shares the minimum number is one (1) and the maximum number three hundred and sixty million (360,000,000), provided that the total number of shares is at minimum two (2) and at maximum six hundred and ten million (610,000,000).

 Each A share entitles the holder to ten (10) votes and each B share to one (1) vote.